New $52.4 billion gas tax plan wins approval from state Legislature

 "Sentiment in my district ran two-to-one opposing these new gas taxes and car registration fees," Glazer said in a statement.
 "This bill... failed to ensure that any new transportation funding given to local transportation agencies be used only for the purposes intended and not diverted to other uses."

-It also included "last-minute amendments" that "will unwisely limit our ability to control diesel pollution from trucks," Glazer said.
+It also included "last-minute amendments to this bill that the environmental community and air quality regulators say will unwisely limit our ability to control diesel pollution from trucks," Glazer said.

 The amendments prevent the state from requiring truckers to retire or replace trucks before they're 13 years old and were opposed by some environmental groups.